-If so, then attend a Volunteer Training Session (VTS) to start your process on becoming a volunteer translator and/or interpreter for TIP!
-During the VTS, we will provide you with training on:
+If so, then attend a Volunteer Training Session to start your process on becoming a volunteer translator and/or interpreter for TIP!

-After you attend a VTS and sign our Volunteer Contract, you will then be allowed to take a certification exam with a TIP-associated language professor at Cornell to certify your proficiency.
+After you complete our Volunteer Training Session and sign our Volunteer Contract, you will then be allowed to take a certification exam with a TIP-associated language professor at Cornell to certify your proficiency.

 Once we receive your exam results and required paperwork, we will enter your contact information and availability onto our password-protected online volunteer database so that community agencies can contact you when they are in need of translation/interpretation services.